nemgreene/WeatherAppTechTest/README.md

 #### Outside scope

 - Location is stored in state, add a button to toggle the user back to their location at any point in user journey
+- App state when no API key is present (User inputs apiKey)
 - Allow location prompt is currently not keybaord accesible.
 This must be handled for keybaord only users
 - Testing.
 Description of these can be found in apps\weather-app-e2e\src\example.spec.ts
 - CI/CD pipeline with Github Action